Delaware Incorporation for Startups

 Employment Identification Number (EIN)

-California Tax Exempt
+California Tax Exemption

 Opening a Bank Account

+First of all banks in the United States require an “in person” visit by at least one signer.
+So Travel is required.
 To open a bank account in Delaware, you need the following documents:

 - Passport of the person authorized to open the account